kasperengelen/stride/docs/documentatieplan.md

 The responsibilities for the different parts of the documentation is as follows.

 ### Code documentation
 Each team member writes the documentation for his own code.
-Afterwards the documentation is verified by making pull requests.
+Afterwards, the documentation is verified by making pull requests.

 ### Manuals
 Each team member writes parts of the manual for the features he implemented.